PriyanshuDangi/datahub-learn/network-documentation/tezos/tutorials/tezos-mint-nfts.md

 # Next Steps

 Try out all the other entry points of FA2.
 You can modify the smart code and using transfer entrypoint can make a marketplace for NFTs.
+Can refer to this [tutorial](https://learn.figment.io/tutorials/create-an-nft-marketplace-on-tezos).

 # About The Author

 This tutorial was written by Priyanshu Dangi, who is a Tezos India 2.0 Fellow.
-You can reach out to me on [Github](https://github.com/PriyanshuDangi).
+You can reach out to him on [Github](https://github.com/PriyanshuDangi).